 - Free Gmail and trial G Suite (formerly Google Apps) accounts have sending limit of 500 messages per day.

-In order to comply with above restrictions, cloudHQ will ensure not to send more than 450 emails per day for free accounts and 1800 emails per day for paid G Suite accounts.
+In order to comply with the above restrictions, cloudHQ will ensure not to send more than 450 emails per day for free accounts and 1800 emails per day for paid G Suite accounts.
 So if your email campaign has more than 900 emails and you are using free Gmail account it might take ~2 full days to email everybody.

 If you exceed a Google email sending limit, you will see an error message, such as: